Services

 Who is eligible for the Prisoner of War Benefits program?

-To be eligible for the Prisoner of War Benefits program, you must: Detained or captured for at least 30 days Captured before 1 April 2006 Veterans, CAF members, or merchant mariners
+To be eligible for the Prisoner of War Benefits program, you must: Veterans detained or evaded capture for at least 30 days before 1 April 2006 Veterans or CAF members detained by an enemy, opposing force or terrorist group while serving in the Canadian Armed Forces, for at least 30 days

 Who can I contact for more information about the Prisoner of War Benefits?